zsmith099/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

 ---

 ### Register for the prize drawing!
-When finished exploring, return to the `Shippable booth (#1243)` to register for the prize drawing and be eligible to win one of these great prizes:
+When finished exploring, return to the `Shippable booth (#1243)` and show your pipeline to register for the prize drawing and be eligible to win one of these great prizes:

   * MacBook Air
   * Vive VR Headset